BartSte/dotfiles-windows/README.md

 ```
 - Complete the configuration file in `$HOME/dotfiles-windows/config.ps1`.
 - Run the script: `$HOME/dotfiles-windows/main.ps1`
-- All the subfolders of `$HOME/dotfiles-windows` are runned by calling the `main.ps1` file, e.g., `$HOME/dotfiles-windows/powershell/main.ps1`.
+- All the subfolders of `$HOME/dotfiles-windows` are executed by calling the

-## Dotfiles-secret (cross-platform)
-- Similarly to the `dotfiles` repository, the `dotfiles-secret` repository is a collection of static files.
-These files contains sensitive information and should therefore not be publicly shared.
+`main.ps1` file, e.g., `$HOME/dotfiles-windows/powershell/main.ps1`.

 # Background

 ## Bare repository
 The text below was inspired on the following article of [atlassian](https://www.atlassian.com/git/tutorials/dotfiles).
 This article will also explain the difference between a normal repository and a bare repository.

-Clone the project (dotfiles, dotfiles-linux, dotfiles-secret or dotfiles-windows) into a bare repository.
+Clone the project (dotfiles, dotfiles-linux, or dotfiles-windows) into a bare repository.
 I will call the bare repository: `dotfiles.git`:
 ```powershell
 git clone --bare <git-repo-url> $HOME/dotfiles.git
 ```